Evolution-X-AOSP/Memory/README.md

 # Memories of Evolution X

-**Why did I create this repository?** (I referred to Akito Mizukito)
+**Why did I create this repository?**

-I wanted to do something creative, something no one in the community has ever done.
+Akito Mizukito: I wanted to do something creative, something no one in the community has ever done before.

 **How do i participate?**

-It's easy!
+It's quite simple actually!

-You make a folder in KeepEvolving folder, name it as your GitHub username!
+You create a folder in /KeepEvolving and name it your GitHub username!

 For Example, KeepEvolving/RealAkito

-Then make a file called KeepEvolving.ext (By .ext it can be .txt, .py, .sh, .go, js and much more!) then type KeepEvolving in your own language and your country!
+Then create a file called KeepEvolving.ext (By .ext it can be .txt, .py, .sh, .go, js and much more!).
+Then type KeepEvolving in your countries language!

 ~~ Example ~~
 KeepEvolving.txt
 `進化し続ける - With love from Tokyo, Japan`

-(You can make more than one KeepEvolving file, Ex in python as KeepEvolving.py)
+(You can make more than one KeepEvolving file, E.x in python as KeepEvolving.py)

-**YOU CAN START MAKING PULL REQUEST AND PARTICIPATE WITH US NOW!**
+**YOU CAN START MAKING PULL REQUEST'S & PARTICIPATE WITH US NOW!**

 ## Historical Information

-**Evolution X, Founded by Joey Huab (Stallix) and has 2 co. founders, Akito Mizukito (RealAkito) and Anierin Bliss (AnierinB)**
+**Evolution X, Created by Joey Huab (Stallix) and co. founders, Akito Mizukito (RealAkito) & Anierin Bliss (AnierinB)**

-### How did Evolution X get founded?
+### Why was Evolution X created?

-I (In here, referred to Joey Huab) wanted to have my own version of a Pixel ROM but Pixel Experience beat me to it.
-So I applied for official maintainership.
-After getting kicked, I kept doing unofficial builds until I said I should build my own.
+Joey huab: I wanted to build my own version of a Pixel ROM, but Pixel Experience beat me to it.
+So, I applied for official maintainership.
+After sometime, my maintainership was revoked.
+I continued compiling unofficial builds until I decieded that I should build my own ROM.
+And that's where all this started!

-### How did I get kicked from maintaining official Pixel Experience?
+### Why was my device maintainership revoked from Pixel Experience?

-Putting VoLTE icon support into official build.
+I included VoLTE icon support into official build.

-### What we planned to do next?
+### What do we have planed next?

-We're supposed to bringup Android Q for Evolution X (Evolution X Q) once Google publicly release the source codes!
+Evolution X bringup for Android Q (Evolution X Q) once Google publicly release's the source code!